 This is fish sticks gone gourmet coated with panko, parmesan and dill and dipped in a creamy dijon dill sauce.

 I mean, it flew all the way across the country for me, I kinda felt like I owed it something more than the normal lemon + bake fish fate.

 Earlier this month right as my parents had gotten back from Alaska, Jessie contacted me about being part of The Sustainable Seafood Blog Project.

 Besides farm fishing practices being plain disgusting (unless you enjoy eating a fish that has swam around in crap it’s entire life), they’re pretty unsustainable too as the infographic explains.

-I’m not the kind of person who is going to get up on my soapbox and preach about organic lettuce this, organic celery that (mostly because I don’t buy it myself most of the time!).
+I’m not the kind of person who is going to get up on my soapbox and preach about organic lettuce this and organic celery that.

 But fish, meat and poultry?
 I feel pretty strongly about educating yourself on that.

 I’m not going to judge people on their decisions to eat the way they do, there are just so many factors that come into play with a person’s food choices, but I can’t stand ignorance.